Generate Podcasts With AI

 How to Export

 • Claude: export as Markdown.
-Best format.
+Best format - this is what my TTS tool expects.

 3. Convert to Audio